kscscr/jsPsych-SVO-Slider/README.md

 };
 ```

+- questions: The points displayed at the top and bottom.
+Create stimulus_upper and stimulus_lower and provide an array of 9 numbers.
+- require_movement: Ensures the "Next" button cannot be clicked unless the slider has been moved at least once.
+- label_upper (or label_lower): The labels displayed at the top (or bottom).
+- button_label: Allows customization of the text on the "Next" button.
+- prompt: The instructional text displayed at the very top.

 Response data will be saved in an array format, similar to plugins like survey-multi-choice.

 ## Disclaimer and Contact Information